What Thoughtful Leader Is All About

 Why I Created Thoughtful Leader

-If I can help other leaders improve, they will make their teams happier, more productive and motivated.
+If I can help other leaders improve, their teams will be happier, more productive and motivated.
 This will set a great example for the next generation of leaders.

-Over time, this makes our workplaces into better places to work.
+Over time, this multiplying effect makes our workplaces into better places to work.

 Note: The views I express at ThoughtfulLeader.com are not necessarily aligned with the views of any of my current or former employers.
 My employers have no part in creating, reviewing or approving anything that I write here.